Last updated on March 9th, 2017

 You can live (actually LIVE) through your own travels.
 No need to do it vicariously through others.

-I’ve had many people tell me over the years that they live vicariously through my travel photos that I post on Facebook.
+I’ve had many people tell me over the years that they live vicariously through my travel photos that I post on Facebook (Like us on Facebook!).
 While that’s fine for people who have not chosen a life of travel and who don’t really want to leave the comfort of their own homes, it’s not fine for me.
 I want to live every day to the fullest and even though I can’t travel full time because of work, I want to use every second of my leave time going somewhere, seeing something and truly living.